 Contract revenue from collaborative research agreements is recorded when earned and as the related costs are incurred.
 Payments received which are related to future performance are deferred and recognized as revenue when earned over future performance periods.
-In accordance with contract terms, up front and milestone payments from collaborative research agreements are considered reimbursements for costs incurred under the agreements, and accordingly, are generally deferred when received and recognized as revenue based on actual efforts expended over the remaining terms of the agreements.
-The Company's research revenue is derived primarily from clients in the pharmaceutical and biotechnology industries.
-Contract research revenue from two partners represented 77% and 14% of the Company's revenue in 1996.
-Contract revenue from two partners accounted for 78% and 13% of the Company's revenue in 1994.
+In accordance with contract terms, upfront and milestone payments from collaborative research agreements are considered reimbursements for costs incurred under the agreements, and accordingly, are generally recognized based on actual efforts expended over the remaining terms of the agreements.
+The Company's research revenue is derived primarily from clients in the pharmaceutical industry.
+Contract research revenue from three partners represented 47%, 25% and 21% of the Company's revenue in 1997.
+Contract revenue from two partners accounted for 77% and 14% of the Company's revenue in 1996, and two partners accounted for 78% and 13% of the Company's revenue in 1995.
 Costs of contract research revenue approximate such revenue and are included in research and development expenses.